sillycross/PochiVM/sphinx/tutorial_1.rst

 Doing everything in generated code is hard.
-Almost every project involving JIT has a runtime library which is statically compiled, and generated code may call functions provided by the runtime library to use its functionalities.
+Almost every project involving JIT has a runtime library which is statically compiled, and generated code may call functions provided by the runtime library at runtime to use its functionalities.

 Fortunately, one of the main strengths of PochiVM is its seamless and efficient integration with the C++ codebase.
 Generated code can access almost any C++ functions and classes using an intuitive syntax,